 Take for instance Type I Diabetes:

-Medicine has developed near continuous blood glucose monitoring systems and we still don't do a great job at controlling blood sugars.
+Medicine has developed near-continuous blood glucose monitoring systems and we still don’t do a great job of controlling blood sugar (2).

 Now compare that to your thyroid.

 How often are you getting your labs tested?
 How often is your medication being changed?
-Are you feeling any better on those changes?
+Are you feeling any better about those changes?